skanikasaini6/KDD_Project/README.md

 Train: Dataset contains historical train data on which the model is trained.
 Features included are Store number, Department number, Date which is the date of the week we are predicting the sales.
 Weekly_sales for the given department in the given store, and Is_holiday
         Example Hypothesis: Predicting Department wise sales for each store

-Test: It includes the same fields as Train.csv excluding weekly sales which is our Target variable.

 ***Data Preparation/Preprocessing:***

 *	Importing Features, Stores,dt1 datasets into jupyter notebook